bobmonsour/11tybundle.dev/src/posts/11ty-bundle-9.md

 As sleep can sometimes do, on Monday morning (today) I realized that I had not uploaded the new set of environment variables to Netlify before trying to run the new function.
 So, here I sit having uploaded all of the new Firestore API-related environment variables.
 I did a redeploy so that the function would be re-uploaded.
 I opened the functions console on Netlify.
 I opened the Firebase database view.
 I launched the site in a new browser tab.
 I clicked on a link.
 I watched the function get triggered.
 There were no errors.
 I watched the database...and it caught what I was writing.
 In short, this thing works!

 For anyone interested in the code for the Netlify function, here it is.
-You can also [find it on the GitHub repo](https://github.com/bobmonsour/11tybundle.dev/blob/main/netlify/functions/countclicks.js) for this site.

 ```js
 // /functions/countclicks.js - A Netlify function to count outbound link clicks